 Full Time: 3 Years (Minimum), 6 Years (Maximum)

 Part Time: 4 Years (Minimum), 8 Years (Maximum)

 In addition to the thesis, the student is required to complete one taught module - Research Methods – before proceeding with the Proposal Defence.
 This core module introduces students to the fundamentals of academic research and methodologies at the postgraduate level in order to conduct an independent research project.

 The student is also required to complete a thesis (which may include a research-creation component, if applicable) that demonstrates mastery of the advanced points, craft and discipline of the area of research.
 With the assistance of the supervisor, the student will independently design and carry out an extensive research project, develop significant research outcomes that are of national and international significance, and publicly disseminate these results to engage with the scholarly community.

-Master’s A master’s degree, as accepted by the Senate; or
+Master’s A master’s degree as accepted by Sunway University’s Academic Senate with a minimum GPA of 3.0; or

 Any other qualifications will be considered on a case-to-case basis

 Candidates are requested to send the completed application with the following supporting documents to email@example.com:

 The research proposal should comprise between 1,000 and 1,500 words (excluding references), and covers the following structure:

 If you have any questions, please contact firstname.lastname@example.org / 03 7491 8622.